 Certification or licensure of allied health professionals is a common practice and demonstrates the proficiency and knowledge of those individuals holding the license.

 For sonographers, the most common certification agency is the American Registry for Diagnostic Medical Sonography (ARDMS).
-While statewide licensure is not mandated by the state of Arizona, many employers do require professional certification.
+While statewide licensure is not mandated by the state of Arizona, most employers do require professional certification.

 Requirements for Ultrasound Technician Certification in Arizona

-The only way to earn ARDMS certification is by taking and passing their Sonography Principals and Instrumentation (SPI) exam.
+The only way to earn ARDMS certification is by taking and passing their Sonography Principals and Instrumentation (SPI) exam and a subsequent specialty exam.
 The SPI exam can even be taken while you are still in school, provided you have successfully completed a physics or physics review course.
 There are many locations throughout Arizona to take the exam, and you can learn more information here.

 Additional Certification Information